 1. Selecting books, chapters, and articles

-- Log in at the Catalogue using your ULCN-account.
+- Log in to the catalogue using your ULCN-account.

 - After selecting all course materials go to My Favorites on the top right of the page.

-- Select all required titles for the course reserve by checking the (numbered) boxes and press "Push to" actions.
+- Select all required titles for the course reserve by checking the (numbered) boxes and click on the three dots (‘push to actions’).

 - Choose Export RIS > Download > Save As.
 Please ignore the option for changing the encoding.